Background

 In particular, we exacted the retinal layer thickness maps for the 10 retinal layers segmented by the Heidelberg Engineering software including retinal nerve fiber layer (RNFL), ganglion cell layer (GCL), inner plexiform layer (IPL), inner nuclear layer (INL), outer plexiform layer (OPL), outer nuclear layer (ONL), myoid zone (MZ), ellipsoid zone (EZ) and outer-photoreceptor segment (OS) combined (EZ+OS), interdigitation zone (IZ) and retinal pigment epithelium (RPE).
 We used each of the 10 layers individually and 10 layers together to predict diabetes diagnosis.
 For each layer, we quantify the regional importance on predicting the eye and systemic diseases.
 We use the area under the receiver operating characteristic curve (AUC) to measure the layer importance and regional importance for each layer.

 The new knowledge of the layer importance and regional importance for each layer can shed light on how retina is affected by different eye and systemic diseases distinctly, which can be potentially used to better preserve vision.
+Check out our open-source code repositories on our Harvard Ophthalmology AI Lab GitHub account.

 Selected Publications

-• Luo, Y., Rauscher, F.G., Elze, T., Tian, Y., Shi, M., Hashemabad, S.K., Eslami, M., Wirkner, K., Peschel, T., Stumvoll, M. and Isermann, B., 2023.
+- Luo, Y., Rauscher, F.G., Elze, T., Tian, Y., Shi, M., Hashemabad, S.K., Eslami, M., Wirkner, K., Peschel, T., Stumvoll, M. and Isermann, B., 2023.
 Assessing Retinal Layers’ Association with Diabetes using a Deep Learning Framework.
-Investigative Ophthalmology & Visual Science64(9), pp.PB0033-PB0033.
+Investigative Ophthalmology & Visual Science, 64(9), pp.PB0033-PB0033.

-• Tian, Y., Rauscher, F.G., Elze, T., Luo, Y., Shi, M., Hashemabad, S.K., Eslami, M., Wirkner, K., Peschel, T., Loeffler, M. and Engel, C., 2023.
+- Tian, Y., Rauscher, F.G., Elze, T., Luo, Y., Shi, M., Hashemabad, S.K., Eslami, M., Wirkner, K., Peschel, T., Loeffler, M. and Engel, C., 2023.
 The Impact of Age-Related Macular Degeneration on Retinal Layers Quantified by Deep Learning.
-Investigative Ophthalmology & Visual Science64(9), pp.PP0014-PP0014.
+Investigative Ophthalmology & Visual Science, 64(9), pp.PP0014-PP0014.